Undergraduate Department of

 PSY 2029.
 New Student Seminar in Psychology (1).
 (S/U grade only.)
 This course allows incoming freshmen and transfer students an opportunity to become familiar with the field of psychology, the Florida State University Department of Psychology, and techniques for achieving success in college.

 PSY 3213C.
 Research Methods in Psychology with Laboratory (4).
-Prerequisites: Psychology major, PSY 2012, and STA 2122 or STA 2171 or equivalent.
+Prerequisites: Psychology major status, and PSY 2012, and STA 2122 or STA 2171 or equivalent.
+PSY 2012 may be taken as a corequisite.
 This course is an introduction to philosophical and methodological issues in the empirical study of psychology.
 Laboratory portion includes running simple experiments, analyzing data, and interpreting the results.

 PSY 4604.
 History and Systems of Psychology (3).
 Prerequisites: PSY 2012, junior or senior standing.
 This course covers the philosophical and scientific antecedents of modern psychology and the history of psychology as an independent scientific discipline.